mdlincoln/londonauctions/README.md

 ## Installation

-Required Software

-R: freely available at <https://www.r-project.org/>
+Required software: R, freely available at <https://www.r-project.org/>

-RStudio: an integrated development environment, free for individual use at <https://www.rstudio.com/>
+Optional software: RStudio, an integrated development environment, free for individual use at <https://www.rstudio.com/>

 To install this package from GitHub, run the following code in an R session: